Velotype/velotype/src/tsx-mini/readme.md

 A Velotype Function Component that can be used in .tsx files to render HTML Components.

-Does not support mount and unmount lifecycle events.

 ### Class Components

 A Velotype Class Component that can be used in .tsx files to render HTML Components.

-Supports unmount, render, mount lifecycle events.

 ```tsx
 // Define a simple class